Ground Gas Protection Birmingham

 Ground gas protection can be a complex operation.
 GeoShields Ground Gas Specialists have the necessary knowledge, experience, and skills.

-Ground gas protection is often achieved by ventilation and ground membranes in construction.
-This provides primary and secondary protection against the ingress of gases.
+Ventilation and ground gas membranes are used to mitigate the effects of harmful ground gases.
+They provide both primary and secondary protection for buildings against the ingress and vapours.
 If you are already a homeowner living in a property then foundation based ground gas protection will most likely be impractical.
-Ventilation is therefore the most important factor.
+Ventilation is essential.
 The best ventilation is a combination natural ventilation for suspended floors, underfloor ventilation, and mechanical ventilation systems.
 This will allow harmful ground gases to be safely controlled and vented from the property.
 In all cases validation of the construction and the installation techniques is important.

 There are some situations where gases and vapours may pose risks because they are a byproduct of soil or groundwater contamination.
 This can be mitigated by remediating the source of contamination.